sadiq61651/Audio-to-Video-Converter/PRIVACY POLICY.md

 1. Information Collected

 Audio to Video Converter, developed by M. Sadiq, may collect non-personal information for the purpose of delivering targeted advertisements.
 This may include device identifiers, IP addresses, usage data, and ad interaction information.
-The app processes audio files selected by the user for conversion into video files.
+The app processes audio files and optionally images selected by the user for conversion into video files.
 No personal data is collected or transmitted to external servers.

 2. Purpose of Data Collection

-The primary purpose of collecting and processing audio file data is to allow users to convert audio files into video files.
+The primary purpose of collecting and processing audio file and image data is to allow users to convert audio files into video files and optionally add images to the resulting video file.
 The app integrates Google AdMob for displaying ads.
 AdMob, as the advertising service, may collect and process certain ad-related information for the purpose of serving targeted ads.
-This data may be stored by AdMob in accordance with its privacy policy, which can be reviewed here.
+This data may be stored by AdMob in accordance with its privacy policy, which can be reviewed [here](https://policies.google.com/privacy).

 3. Data Storage

-All data processed by the app, including audio files, ad-related information (such as device identifiers and ad interaction data), and usage data, is stored locally on the user's device.
+All data processed by the app, including audio files, images, ad-related information (such as device identifiers and ad interaction data), and usage data, is stored locally on the user's device.
 Users are encouraged to review AdMob's privacy policy for more information on how their ad-related data is handled.

 4. User Consent

-By using the Audio to Video Converter app, users consent to the collection and processing of non-personal information for the purpose of converting audio files into video files, as well as potential ad-related information, as described in this privacy policy.
+By using the Audio to Video Converter app, users consent to the collection and processing of non-personal information for the purpose of converting audio files into video files, including the optional addition of images, as well as potential ad-related information, as described in this privacy policy.

 5. Contact Information